 If you speak a different love language than your spouse, it may feel foreign and new to learn how to speak theirs.
 Consider counseling for some great tips and advice.
 Like anything, speaking your partner’s love language gets easier with time and practice!

-The counselors at the Relationship Counseling Center of Austin work with couples at various stages in their relationship.
-If you are just beginning your life together, or have been together for decades, we can help you work on good communication and connection.
-Contact us at 512-270-4883, or complete the form on our Scheduling page and request an appointment with one of our counselors.
+Mirela Bitkowski, MA, LPC Intern, is a therapist at the Relationship Counseling Center of Austin.
+Mirela works with couples at various stages in their relationship.
+If you are just beginning your life together, or have been together for decades, she can help you work on good communication and connection.
+Contact her at 512-270-4883, ext.
+103, or complete the form on our Scheduling page and request an appointment with her.
 Someone will contact you to schedule your appointment as soon as possible.